Which inheritance tax form do I need to apply for probate?

-If you are planning to apply for Probate yourself, you will need to determine the value of the deceased persons' Estate (everything they owned on the date of their death), in order to calculate whether Inheritance Tax is due; and if so how much.
+If you are planning to apply for probate yourself, you'll need to value the deceased person's estate (everything they owned on the date of death), to calculate whether inheritance tax is due and, if so, how much.

-You will then need to complete the correct Inheritance Tax form, make arrangements to pay the Inheritance Tax, and deal directly with HM Revenue & Customs (HMRC) yourself.
-If any mistakes are made you can be held liable.
+You will then need to complete the correct inheritance tax form, make arrangements to pay the inheritance tax, and deal directly with HM Revenue & Customs (HMRC) yourself.
+If any mistakes are made you can be held personally liable for these.

-There are two Inheritance Tax forms – IHT205 and IHT400.
-In order to know which you need to complete you will need to work out how much the deceased's Estate is worth.
-You will need a valuation of the deceased's assets, together with details of any liabilities (debts) the deceased had, this will enable you to establish the value of the deceased's Estate.
+There are two inheritance tax forms – IHT205 and IHT400.
+In order to know which you need to complete you will need to work out how much the deceased's estate is worth.
+You will need a valuation of all the deceased's assets, together with details of any liabilities (debts) the deceased had, this will enable you to establish the value of the deceased's estate.

 This form is a much longer document than Form IHT205 and more detail is required to complete it.
 There are supplemental pages to the form, some which may need to be completed.

-The Probate process is complicated and is very time consuming.
-The average time it takes to wind up all the Estate administration affairs is 9-12 months but complex Estates often take much longer.
+While it is posible to complete probate yourself, the probate process is complicated and is very time consuming.
+The average time it takes to wind up all the estate administration affairs is 9-12 months but complex estates often take much longer.